-Cash buyer activity in the housing market can serve as a proxy for investor activity in the market, though we note that it is an overestimate.
-Nationwide, cash buyer activity increased slightly from 2020 to 2021.
+Cash buyer activity in the market has the potential to make homebuying more difficult for owner-occupants looking to buy with a mortgage, particularly in competitive housing markets due to a shorter closing process.
+Nationwide, cash buyer activity increased slightly from 2021 to 2022.
 Houston, Orlando, and Phoenix all have higher rates of cash buyer activity than the national level.
-Investor activity in the market has the potential to make homebuying more difficult for owner-occupants looking to buy with a mortgage.